sigel/MMM-MagicDash/README.md

 # MMM-MagicDash
-Use your MagicMirror2 as a dashboard.
+Use your MagicMirror2 as a media dashboard with rotating backgrounds.

 ## Screenshots
 ![Screenshot 1](screenshot-1.jpg)